neetjn/pyselenium-js/README.md

 An example of this being a div tag taking keyboard input, where div tags do not support the `onfocus` event listener by design -- and the selenium bindings invoke this before attempting to send input to the target DOM.

 ### Usage
+This project was created using selenium `3.6.0`.

-**pyselenium-js** supports both Python 2.7 and 3.6 and can be installed using pip like so,
+Support is available for both Python 2.7 and 3.6.

+**pyselenium-js** and can be installed using pip like so,

 ```bash
 pip install pyseleniumjs
 ```

+For more information refer to the official documentation [here](https://readthedocs.org/projects/pyselenium-js).

 Simply import `E2EJS` from `pyselenium-js`.
 If you're using page objects or factories, you can instantiate a new instance in your object's contructor passing your target web driver.